Effi-S/Chat-Room/README.md

 There are 2 Pages in this application: 1.
 Login Page 2.
 Chatroom Page.
 The user logs in in the login page and can chat with any other user logged on.

+## Thymeleaf design.
+1. default.html - All Thyemeleaf templates must derive their layouts from default.html
+2. fragments.html Various fragments exist in fragments.html that can be used by multiple templates.

+## Thymleaf Templates
+1. chat-client.html - The chatroom.
+2. login.html - The

+## JavaScript
+#### chat-client.js:.
+In this JS file we connect to the Websocket from th clients side.
+And hold all of the client-side logic for sending and receiving messages using

+#### searching.js:.
+Here lies the code relevant to searching functionalities in the chatroom.
+The 2 searches are:
+1. Searching for messages containing a sub-string/word.
+2. Searching for messages by a particular user.

+## CSS
+css for all pages can be found in styels.css

+##  Databases:
-##  This Application instantiates 2 Databases:
+This Application instantiates a two tables in a MySQL Database.
-1. User Database - for storing all connected users with their session ID's
+1. User table - for storing all connected users with their session ID's
-2. Message Database 0 for storing all messages sent in the chat.
+2. Message  table for storing all messages sent in the chat.
 ####  When the user logs in:
 1. The username is passed to the API from the login form.
 2. The API triggers creating the User element in the User database.